aldojs/aldo/README.md

-> This project is under heavy development, and the API may change frequently.
+> This project is under heavy development, and the API is unstable and may change frequently.

-`Aldo` is yet another framework to build Node.js web applications.
+`Aldo` is yet another framework to build web applications for Node.js 8+.
-It uses the best parts of `Koa` and `Express` to provide a fast engine for your web projects.
+It uses the best parts of other web frameworks to provide a fast engine for your projects.

 ## Installation
 ```bash